Zhou Mi: 2015–2019: Acting role, What's Your Number?, and fanmeeting

-2020–present: Comeback to music and collaboration
+2020–2025: Comeback to music and collaboration

-In 2020, Zhou Mi collaborated with two members of WayV, Kun and Xiaojun, on the single "I'll Be There", which was released on February 28, 2020.
-The track was written and composed by himself.
-"I'll Be There" was a tribute song for the frontline workers and those who were affected by COVID-19, especially in his hometown of Wuhan, China.
 On June 22, 2020, Zhou Mi collaborated with fellow Super Junior-M member Ryeowook for a song entitled "Starry Night".
 The Chinese version of the track was written and composed by himself.
 In 2020 and early 2021, Zhou Mi competed on Mystery Music Show: King of Mask Singer in China.
 Under "Big Daddy" he performed "Deep (無底洞)" by Tanya Chua and "Full Name (連名帶姓)" by A-Mei.

 On April 8, 2022, Zhou Mi signed an exclusive contract with Bymon Entertainment who agreed to cooperate with SM Entertainment to manage his activities in China.

 On June 1, 2023, Zhou Mi collaborated with fellow Super Junior-M member Eunhyuk to release a new single "Mañana (Our Drama)".
 The single was originally released in Korean and Chinese, the latter written by himself, and a Japanese version was released on July 24, 2023.
 On July 9, 2023, Zhou Mi competed on King of Mask Singer in South Korea.
 Under "Fish Bowl" he performed "Don’t Forget (잊지 말기로해)" by Jang Pil-soon & Kim Hyeon-cheol and "Nights Into Days (혼자서 걸어요)" by Taeyeon.